 While it’s not my favorite track on the album, “New World Water” is a startling take on one of this planet’s most basic resources.
 A close reading of the lyrics reveals the true creativity and depth of intellect Mos puts in his lyrics.
 It is a dizzying tour of the importance and state of water worldwide.
 It is interesting to hear now, in 2008, that scientists and environmentalists are decrying the sham and environmental nightmare of commercial bottled water, while Mos Def casually mentions it in this tirade about the corporate abuses of the world’s most important, most abundant and most exploited natural resources, and he did it over ten years ago.
 Good show, Mos—well-played.

 Black on Both Sides is still in regular rotation in my speakers, after nearly a decade.
-It is one of my favorite records of all time, and is probably my favorite hip-hop record of all time.
-And while Mos Def may or may not appreciate being featured on the “Stuff White People Like” blog, his musical appeal is certainly not lost on my fair-skinned friends.
+It is one of my favorite records of all time; it’s also my favorite hip-hop album of all time.

 Common – Be

 A Tribe Called Quest – The Low End Theory